ga-wdi-boston/html-css-layout/README.md

 }
 ```
 A media query acts a little like an `if` statement for your CSS; it will _selectively hide or show_ the CSS it contains based on whether or not the condition in the query comes back as `true`.

+Media queries can often be thought of blocks of CSS that override existing styles from your stylesheet (although they can do much more than this).
+They, therefore, are always placed at the bottom of your stylesheet.

 Here are some properties that can be used to build media queries:
 * min-width : CSS is visible at all screen widths **larger** than the given value.